 Following seeding, VicForests actively monitors these areas to ensure regeneration is occurring.
 A range of measures can be taken to help a struggling regenerating area to thrive.

 When VicForests' monitoring indicates the regeneration process has been successful the areas are audited by the Department of Environment, Land, Water and Planning.

-Regenerating coupes are incorporated in our TRP, once successfully regenerated they are removed from the TRP.
+Regenerating coupes are incorporated in our Timber Release Plan (TRP), once successfully regenerated they are removed from the TRP.